 Those who work and have a regular income, as well as a good credit rating, should be able to find several borrowing options available to them.
 However, if you have a low income and are claiming benefits, you might find it difficult to borrow from banks and other mainstream lenders.
 In the event you need to borrow money to cover an unexpected expense, you might be eligible to borrow from a short-term lender.

-Before taking out a loan, you should consider your financial situation and decide whether it’s the best option.
+Before you apply for a loan, you should consider your financial situation and decide whether it’s the best option.

 If you need a loan to cover bills or expenses, consider speaking to whoever you owe money to, explain your circumstances, and try to set up a repayment plan.
 Managing money can be hard.
 Take a look at our money management page for hints and tips on budgeting.
 You can also learn more by visiting Money advice service who provide free independent advice.